-The Football Manager series (World Soccer Manager in North America) of managerial simulators gives you a fair amount of leeway to abuse any player on your team.
+- The Football Manager series (formerly known as World Soccer Manager in North America) of managerial simulators gives you a fair amount of leeway to abuse any player on your team.
 You can bench someone, stick them in the reserves, yell at him, smear him in the press, work him to death during practice, retrain him as a goalkeeper, fine him two weeks pay over and over again for any reason or no reason whenever you feel like it, and generally do everything in your power to make his life hell.
-Like real life, these tactics are often used as a deliberate strategy to get a rid of a player they don't want on their team any longer, by trying to make him so unhappy that he'll finally agree to being traded or having his contract bought out.
+Like real life, these tactics are often used as a deliberate strategy to get rid of a player the coach doesn't want on their team any longer, by trying to make him so unhappy that he'll finally agree to a transfer or having his contract bought out.

 - The NFL Blitz series of football games allows many types of hits and tackles that would have players fined and suspended, at minimum, if they did them in real life.
 It's certainly not necessary to take the ball carrier down with a flying clothesline and then suplex him two or three times after the whistle, but if you feel like doing it, hey, have at it!